 Strategic priorities 2014-2017

 In August 2014 the Board approved seven new high-level goals and a suite of strategies and deliverables for the three-year period 2014-2017.

 Our annual budgets will be directed toward these deliverables, and each of our business units will work to achieve specific outcomes for our various stakeholders over the three-year period.

 A summary version of the Strategic Priorities document can be downloaded as a PDF – Strategic Priorities 2014-2017 Summary [PDF 0.7MB]

 Comments or queries relating to the priorities documents can be sent via email.

 The Board, Engineers Australia's governing body, has approved a series of policies.

 The Board, Engineers Australia's governing body, has approved a series of Regulations.

 Annual Report & Financials

-In accordance with By-law 20.2, an Annual Report is presented by the Council each year for the business of the Annual General Meeting of Engineers Australia.
+In accordance with By-law 20.2, an Annual Report is presented by the Board each year for the business of the Annual General Meeting of Engineers Australia.

 2015-2016 Annual Report & Financials